COS-IN/iluvatar-faas/src/Ilúvatar/docs/DEV.md

 ### Error Handling

 `Result` objects from _external_ libraries or RPC/HTTP **must** be extracted and converted to the success object or an Ilúvatar specific error or message.
-Any error `Result` objects from _internal_ function calls can be propogated up without handling via `?`.
+Any error `Result` objects from _internal_ function calls can be propagated up without handling via `?`.

 Combining an error log while returning an `Err` can be done with the custom macro `bail_error!`.